Contact Us for a Free Consultation (833) 594-2133

 That doesn't mean your attorney is against you; your attorney is not listening to your story and only cares about what the prosecutor, the police, or the alleged victim is saying.
 That means that your attorney is competent.

-They want to see what they're fighting against, and that way, if you're going to give all of these other details and facts, that initially won't make sense to the attorney since you've already told them from the beginning what the allegations are.
+They want to see what they're fighting against, and if you provide all these other details and facts, they may not initially make sense to the attorney, since you've already told them what the allegations are.

-So, the most crucial thing, tell your attorney the other side's position, and then you can get through everything.
-If you need the best, and I think you do, you've come to the right place.
+The most crucial thing is to inform your attorney of the opposing side's position, and then you can proceed with everything.
+If you need the best —and I think you do —you've come to the right place.
 So pick up the phone now.
 Ask for a meeting with Ron Hedding.

 Menu